Neymar injury: 'He must not come and cry after' – Goncalves unapologetic over tackle | Goal.com

 'He must not come and cry after' – Goncalves unapologetic over Neymar injury

-Strasbourg's Anthony Goncalves defended his rough treatment of Neymar, saying the Paris Saint-Germain forward must "not come and cry" after suffering a foot injury in their Coupe de France tie.
+Strasbourg's Anthony Goncalves defended his side's treatment of Neymar, saying the Paris Saint-Germain forward must "not come and cry" after suffering a foot injury in their Coupe de France tie.

 PSG face an anxious wait to learn the extent of Neymar's problem, with the Brazil international having been sent to hospital after coming off in the second half of his team's 2-0 win.

-Neymar appeared to sustain the injury in a challenge from Goncalves when the Strasbourg midfielder tried to tackle the PSG star on three occasions before referee Johan Hamel awarded a free-kick.
+Neymar appeared to sustain the injury in a challenge from Moataz Zemzemi, when the Strasbourg midfielder tried to tackle the PSG star on three occasions before referee Johan Hamel awarded a free-kick.

-Neymar, who was unhappy with Goncalves after the incident, then flicked the ball over his opponent's head from the resultant free-kick before eventually succumbing to the injury and hobbling off.
+Neymar, who was unhappy with Zemzemi after the incident, then flicked the ball over his opponent's head from the resultant free-kick before eventually succumbing to the injury and hobbling off.

 The Brazilian had to be consoled after coming off and PSG head coach Thomas Tuchel admitted he was "worried" Neymar had suffered a similar injury to the fractured metatarsal and sprained ankle that ended his domestic season last February.